Calculating PSD from a Time-history File

 2. Calculate the FTT for each frame after applying a window function

-The FFT assumes data are an infinite series.
-Therefore, it interprets the starting and ending points of each frame as if they are next to one another.
-Normally, random data are not an infinite series, so we must apply a window function before calculating the FTT.
+The FFT regards data as an infinite series, interpreting each frames’ starting and ending points as though they are adjacent.
+However, random data are not an infinite series, so a window function must be applied to each frame before calculating its FFT.

 Windowing

-Figure 2.10 displays a Hanning window function.
-The grey waveform is the original waveform and the orange waveform is the windowed data.
-The Hanning function has a high and wide main lobe and side lobes at nearly zero.
-There is little to no discontinuity between the starting and ending points, which results in accurate frequency measurement.
+Figure 2.10 illustrates a Hanning window function.
+The grey waveform is the original waveform, and the orange waveform is the windowed data.

-The Hanning and Blackman functions are the most common window functions in vibration testing.
+The Hanning and Blackman window functions are most common in vibration testing.
 Both functions have a good frequency resolution, minimal discontinuity, and, therefore, minimal leakage.
 Other window functions may be appropriate for other applications.

 For a comprehensive list of common (and not-so-common) window functions, view the Table of Window Functions Details.

-The transform uses the windowed data to calculate the FFT for each frame, thereby transforming the signal from the time domain into the frequency domain (see Figure 2.11.)
+An FFT is calculated for each frame using the windowed data, thereby transforming the signal from the time domain into the frequency domain (see Figure 2.11.)
 This linear transformation gives us the ability to observe the frequency content of the time-history waveform.

 3. Square the individual FFTs for each frame and find an average